Selling a House in Probate: A Florida Guide

 Do You Need to Go Through Probate to Sell an Inherited House in Florida?

 Yes, in most cases, sellers need to go through probate to sell an inherited house in Florida.
 The process ensures that the sale of the house complies with all legal probate requirements.
-In fact, until a personal representative is appointed and the probate procedure is complete or in the process of being finalized, the estate cannot be sold.
+The estate cannot be sold until a personal representative is appointed and the probate procedure is complete or finalized.
 However, there are instances where you can avoid probate.
-If there is sufficient estate planning and the house is in a living trust, you can avoid probate.
+You can avoid probate if there is sufficient estate planning and the house is in a living trust.
 This often means the home was willed to specific people, such as siblings or parents.
-Sellers can also avoid probate if there is joint tenancy, such as a surviving spouse.
+Sellers such as a surviving spouse can also avoid probate if joint tenancy exists.
 If a surviving spouse co-owns the house, the house or property will pass to the co-owner.

 Florida Probate House Sale Issues